The World's First Matchmaking and Combat Sports Streaming App

 Services:Firebase, Google Geocoding API, AWS, Nimble, Swagger, Facebook API

-The client approached us with a unique idea: to create a platform that would give complete freedom to MMA fighters, including beginners.
-In the world today, about 200 million people are engaging in MMA, but due to the specifics of the market, only top-level athletes earn it on a percentage of PPV.
-The rest receive a salary, from which related expenses are deducted: gym, coach, sports nutrition, etc. As a result, the work of 99.9% of the world's fighters is underpaid (while they do not have a percentage of PPV), and tournaments are irregular.
+The client approached us with a unique idea for live streaming app development: to create a platform that gives complete freedom to MMA fighters, including beginners.
+Currently, around 200 million people engage in MMA, but only top-level athletes earn a percentage of PPV.
+The rest receive a salary, from which expenses like gym fees, coaching, and sports nutrition are deducted.
+As a result, 99.9% of fighters are underpaid, and tournaments are irregular.

-We had to solve this problem by creating an online matchmaking platform where fighters from all over the world (as well as arena owners, referees, and other participants) can monetize their business.
-The platform had to compete with the UFS League.
-The client gave us all the tasks to make the idea a reality.
+We needed to create an online matchmaking platform where fighters, arena owners, referees, and other participants could monetize their business.
+The streaming solution had to compete with the UFS League.
+The client entrusted us with making this idea a reality.

 Project management

-• designing a prototype for usability evaluation and testing user scenarios;
+1. Designing a prototype for usability evaluation and testing user scenarios.

-• implementation of a platform that combines the functions of a marketplace and a streaming service, adapting to different devices;
+2. Implementing a platform that combines marketplace and streaming service functions adaptable to different devices.

-Prototyping is an important step in creating a large-scale IT project from scratch.
-The prototype helped us not only visualize the client's idea but also evaluate its prospects, save time on design development, and identify problem areas at an early stage.
+Prototyping is crucial in creating a large-scale IT project from scratch.
+The prototype helped us visualize the client's idea, evaluate its prospects, save time on design development, and identify problem areas early.

 Completed tasks:

-• study of the value of the idea, its prospects, and possibilities, study of the concept of the future platform;
+• Studied the idea's value, prospects, and possibilities and the concept of the future streaming platform.

-• creation of the first sketch (visual part) and the "skeleton" of the platform (user interaction with the interface);
+• Created the first sketch (visual part) and the "skeleton" of the platform (user interaction with the interface).

 Prototype